n0-ware/book-of-n0ware/knowledge-base/vulnerabilities/log_poisoning.md

 - `/var/lib/php5`
 - `/var/lib/php/session`

 Consider a login screen where the username is stored.
-An attacker can submit a username such as `<?php phpinfo(); ?>` and navigate to where the sessions are stored to identify if the code is executed on the server side.
-To find the correct `session_id`, simply use your browsers developer tools and locate the `PHPSESSID` or other relevant session (such as `JESSIONID` with Java) and access that file via the directory the sessions are stored in, such as `/tmp/sess_9lmhiq5msgbg2nbiha3tecjki2`.
+An attacker can submit a username such as `<?php phpinfo(); ?>` and navigate to where the sessions are stored to identify if the code is executed on the server-side.
+To find the correct `session_id`, simply use your browser's developer tools and locate the `PHPSESSID` or another relevant session (such as `JESSIONID` with Java) and access that file via the directory the sessions are stored in, such as `/tmp/sess_9lmhiq5msgbg2nbiha3tecjki2`.

 ![PHPSESSID](vulnerabilities_photos/LFI-PHPSESSIONID.png)